w3c/wai-intro-wcag/content/new-in-22.md

   </section>

 ### [draft idea] 2.4.11 Focus Not Obscured (Minimum) (AA)
-Briefly:
+In brief:
-* When items have focus, they are at least partially visible.
+* <strong>What: </strong>When items have focus, they are at least partially visible.
-* Why: Some people cannnot use a mouse and rely on seeing what has keyboard focus.
+* <strong>Why: </strong>Some people cannot use a mouse and rely on seeing what has keyboard focus {@@ can we add a short, clear, specific example for COGA? [benefits](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum#benefits)}

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">reporter</a> with repetitive stress injury who uses speech recognition software:</p>
 <div class="quotes">